Rialto Unified School District

-Rialto Unified School District is a school district in San Bernardino County, California, serving most of Rialto, sections of Colton, Fontana and San Bernardino and the unincorporated community of Lytle Creek.
-The Superintendent is Dr. Cuauhtémoc Avila.
-The president of the Board of Education is Edgar Montes.
+Rialto Unified School District is a school district in San Bernardino County, California, serving most of Rialto, sections of Colton, Fontana and San Bernardino, and the census-designated place of Lytle Creek.

 The school district has about 26,485 students, 3,800 staff, and a budget of about $200 million.

 History

 The district's first schoolhouse, which opened in 1888, was a part of the Brooke School District.
 The Rialto school district was formed out of the Brooke district on April 9, 1891.

 Holocaust writing assignment controversy

 In 2014, the school district and its interim superintendent were criticized for introducing a writing assignment which asked students to argue that the Holocaust did not happen.
 This assignment was given to all 8th grade students.
 Students were provided with a very limited selection of sources, including material from a known Holocaust denial website, but were not allowed access to the internet or other materials that show that this material had been discredited.
 A follow-up investigation by The San Bernardino Sun found that (contrary to the district's initial claims) at least 50 of the 2,000 students taking the test ended up concluding that the Holocaust did not occur.
 The district has apologized and promised not to repeat the exercise, and also sent all the eighth graders to visit the Museum of Tolerance in Los Angeles, a museum known for its exhibits about the Holocaust.